What is Disney’s “Go Away Green” color and what does it do?

 Go Away Green used to hide the ride building for Epcot’s Guardians of the Galaxy: Cosmic Rewind.

-There isn’t any magic to Go Away Green despite the fact it can work surprisingly well.
+There isn’t any magic behind Go Away Green despite the fact it can work surprisingly well.
 The color is so muted and plain that it helps objects blend into their surroundings.
 Guests’ eyes will focus on more colorful, attention-grabbing objects and look past Go Away Green objects.

-Where does Disney use Go Away Green?
+Where Does Disney Use Go Away Green?

 Go Away Green is the most effective when surrounded by landscaping.
 A speaker painted with the color blends in well with some bushes.
 A fence in Go Away Green doesn’t stick out as much with some trees.

 But, Go Away Green is also commonly used directly in front of guests.
 Backstage areas near guest walkways are often painted in the color.
-Utilities, which can’t be hidden, are also commonly painted in the greenish-gray hue.
+Utilities, which often can’t be hidden, are also commonly painted in the greenish-gray hue.

 The color is used in a lot of places around Walt Disney World and other Disney parks.
 Take a moment and look around to see how often Disney uses this special color.